Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

-In this paper, we study the problem faced by such a platform learning to make recommendations over time.
-Formally, we study a repeated persuasion setting between a sender and a receiver, where at each time $t$, the sender shares information about a payoff-relevant \emph{state} with the receiver.
-The state at each time $t$ is drawn independently and identically from an unknown distribution, and subsequent to receiving information about it, the receiver (myopically) chooses an action from a finite set.
-The sender seeks to persuade the receiver into choosing actions that are aligned with her preference by selectively sharing information about the state.
+Formally, we study a repeated persuasion setting between a sender and a stream of receivers, where at each time $t$, the sender shares some information correlated to some payoff-relevant \emph{state} with the corresponding receiver.
+The state at each time $t$ is drawn independently and identically from an unknown distribution, and subsequent to receiving information about it, the newly-arriving myopic receiver chooses an action from a finite set, generates payoffs, and then leaves the system forever.
+The sender seeks to persuade this stream of receivers into choosing actions that are aligned with her preference by selectively sharing information about the state at each round.

-In contrast to the standard persuasion setting, we focus on the case where neither the sender nor the receiver knows the distribution of the payoff relevant state.
+To tackle the practical challenge of making recommendations in the absence of distributional data, we depart from the standard Bayesian persuasion setting and consider situations where neither the sender nor the receiver knows the distribution of the payoff relevant state.
 Instead, the sender learns this distribution over time by observing the state realizations.
-We adopt the assumption common in the literature on Bayesian persuasion that at each time period, prior to observing the realized state in that period, the sender commits to a signaling mechanism that maps each state to a possibly random {\em action recommendation}.
-Subsequent to the state observation, the sender recommends an action as per the chosen signaling mechanism.
+We adopt the assumption common in the literature on Bayesian persuasion that the sender commits to a signaling mechanism that, at each time step, maps the realized state to a possibly random {\em action recommendation}.
+Such a commitment assumption is well-justified for settings of interest to this work since online platforms typically design and implement the information sharing policy as software in advance, rendering frequent changes unlikely.
+This advance design serves as a commitment device organically.

-One natural requirement is for the sender to make recommendations that the receiver will find optimal to follow, i.e., recommendations that are persuasive.
-In the case where the receiver knows the prior, this requirement is easily justified from the observation that a rational Bayesian receiver will update her beliefs after receiving the recommendation and choose an action that maximizes her expected utility w.r.t.~to her posterior beliefs.
-However, even if the receiver does not know the prior, practical considerations such as building and maintaining a reputation can make persuasiveness important to the sender.
-This is especially so in our example settings, where the sender is a long-lived platform and the receiver corresponds to a stream of users~\citep{rayo2010optimal}, who may be able to verify the quality of recommendations {\em ex post}.
+Certainly, the sender cannot freely make arbitrary recommendations, if the expectation is that these recommendations would influence the receivers' actions.
+A natural requirement is for the sender to make recommendations that the receiver will find optimal to follow, i.e., recommendations that are {\em persuasive}.
+This incentive compatibility requirement can be easily justified by an application of the revelation principle.
+In the case where the sender and the receivers know the state distribution, the persuasiveness requirement implies that, subsequent to each recommendation, the recommended action maximizes the receiver's expected utility under the conditional state distribution (given the recommendation).
+However, in the absence of such distributional knowledge, it is not immediately clear how to impose persuasiveness.